-We have examined a number of strategies capable of generating detectable entanglement between two spatially-separated potential wells in a BEC.
+We have examined strategies capable of generating detectable entanglement between two spatially-separated potential wells in a BEC.
 These include both two and four-mode strategies similar to those already used for spin-squeezing, but generalized to a double well.
 The model used to calculate the relevant variances has been shown to give a good fit to experimental data \cite{guangzhou,Gross2010}.
 Our results find that local cross couplings can have a strong effect on entanglement, and results for the EPR entanglement improve with higher atom numbers.
-We find that a spin version of the Hillery-Zubairy (HZ) entanglement criterion appears readily suited to analyzing entanglement and the EPR paradox in these experiments.
-Furthermore, we have shown that the HZ entanglement criteria give information about the number of particles involved in the entangled state and, through higher order moments, the nature of the multiparticle entanglement.
+We find that a spin version of the Hillery-Zubairy (HZ) entanglement criterion appears readily suited to analyzing entanglement and the EPR steering paradox in these experiments.
+Furthermore, we have shown that the higher order HZ entanglement criteria can give information about the number of particles involved in the entangled state and the nature of the multiparticle entanglement.